cannin/ghist/README.md

 - View commit metadata, message body, and complete diff in the detail pane.
 - Page up/down, home/end shortcuts for faster navigation.
 - No avatars, no animations — just a fast, keyboard-driven TUI.
-- Side-by-side diff visualization with deleted lines in red (left), context in the middle, and inserted lines in green (right).
+- Inline diff view with the full file visible: removed lines in red, additions in green.
 - Change files on the fly by pressing `F` and typing a new path.

 ## Installation